What is the Story of Purim: When Evil is Turned for Good

 This is where the story of Esther takes place and how the story of Purim begins.

 Queen Esther found favor in the eyes of the king.
 And suddenly a great story of reversal started unfolding.
-On the 13th day of the Hebrew month of Adar, all the Jews in the Persian provinces were to be killed, as instructed by Haman.
+On the 13th day of the Hebrew month of Adar, all the Jews in the Persian provinces were in danger.
+Haman instructed to kill them.

-Instead, thanks to Esther’s intervention, that was the date of victory for the Jewish people.
+But thanks to Esther’s intervention, that date became one of victory for the Jewish people.

-There is another element of irony to the story of Purim.
+But there is yet another element of irony to the story of Purim.

 Mandate to Rejoice

 Esther stands among the great women of the Bible who played a role in protecting the Jewish people.
-The history and the story of Purim celebrates both her bravery and the Jewish people being spared from destruction.
+The history and the story of Purim celebrates both her bravery and the deliverance of the Jewish people from destruction.

-Purim is one of the most joyous and fun holidays on the Jewish calendar and the name of the festival comes from the term pur meaning lot (Esther 9:26).
+Purim is one of the most joyous and fun holidays on the Jewish calendar.
+The name of the festival comes from the term pur meaning lot (Esther 9:26).

 A Holiday like No Other